mrabbitz/Project1-CUDA-Flocking/README.md

 Three methods of implementation were used to exemplify the GPU's performance under various conditions:

 ##### Method 1: Naive Neighbor Search
-A given boid iterates through every other boid to check if their distance falls within the neighborhood distance defined by any of the three rules.
+A given boid iterates through every other boid in the simulation to check if their distance falls within the neighborhood distance defined by any of the three rules.
 For each applicable rule, it calculates how the given boid's velocity should change based on that rule’s criteria.

 ##### Method 2: Uniform Grid Scattered Neighbor Search